zephyrproject-rtos/zephyr/doc/connectivity/networking/api/mqtt_sn.rst

 * Pre-defined topic IDs
 * QoS -1 - it's most useful with predefined topics
-* Gateway discovery using ADVERTISE, SEARCHGW and GWINFO messages.
 * Setting the will topic and message after the initial connect
 * Forwarder Encapsulation